AnthonySteele/anthonysteele.github.io/AnOnCallWarStory.md

 it was going OK, I learned how to operate the production systems, e.g. how and when to scale up.
 Minor issues seen in production got fixed along the way.

 But then a few months later, one person moved and one person resigned.
 On-call went from once every 5 weeks to once every 3 weeks.
 At the same time load was ramping up, and there were more and more capacity-related issues.
-Weekends were busy times for this company.
+Weekends and evenings were busy times for this company.
 At the same time there was a big push for more features.

 Call-outs became very common over the weekend.
 It became very unpleasant, and bad for my general well-being.
 In retrospect, the stress that was feeling could easily progressed to burnout.